rekky1aws/wii-menu-recreation/CODESTYLE.md

 # Codestyle

+## Architecture
+For each app, we have :
+ + app_name
+ 	+ script
+ 		+ app_name.js
+ 	+ style
+ 		+ app_name.css
+ 	+ index.html

+In `script` and `style` we can have more files to make it easier to read with a descriptive name.
+We can have multiple HTML files too if needed.

 ## Git
 Commits for apps should start with `[XXX]`, XXX being the code corresponding to the app :
  + [BAR] Barrels